PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-08 12:06:19
+Last updated: 2024-04-08 12:06:53
-Random Quote: As the twig is bent, so grows the tree. - Pacho Herrera
+Random Quote: The most beautiful woman in the world has urgent need of my axe.  -  Victarion Greyjoy.